Bocage Plantation: History

 Although sources vary as to the certainty of it, the design of the current, 1837, house has been attributed to James H. Dakin, who came to Louisiana in 1835, was employed by the Bringier family, and was skilled in Greek Revival architecture.
 Distinctive features of the façade include the massive entablature, with pediment design on the parapet and denticulated cornice, supported across the entire front by square, giant order columns forming a double gallery.
 The front staircase did not always exist.
 It was re-added during the 2008 restoration, based on the oldest known picture/watercolor painting of Bocage done at the beginning of the 20th century.
 The upper gallery was used to film a scene in the movie "Twelve Years a Slave".
 The upper gallery opens into a large double parlor on the premier étage, where rooms open into each other, without halls, in the Creole style, with a cabinet-loggia at the rear.
 Giant twelve-feet-tall sliding doors separate the upper parlors when closed.
 The roof once served as a rainwater catch basin, with the fresh water shunted through pipes to a cistern on each side, in back of the house.

-After many years of neglect, the house was restored in 1941 by Drs.
+After many years of neglect, the house was salvaged in 1941 by Drs.
 E. G. Kohlsdorf and Anita Crozat (Mrs. Kohlsdorf).
 An auction in 2007 sold various furnishings from the house and grounds.
-In 2008 the house—having been further restored by its new owner, Dr. Marion Rundell—became a B&B that also offered public tours.